The Government's have published guidelines on how and when to self isolate at home.

 If you feel like you're struggling on your own there is no need to feel alone.
 There is help and advice on hand visit the Healthy Surrey Mental Wellbeing web page.

-Every Mind Matters provides practical self-care tips and guidance and has a free NHS-approved online tool which helps people build an action plan to deal with stress and anxiety, boost their mood, improve their sleep and help them feel more in control
+Every Mind Matters provides practical self-care tips and guidance and has a free NHS-approved online tool which helps people build an action plan to deal with stress and anxiety, boost their mood, improve their sleep and help them feel more in control.
+It also has advice on Coronavirus and wellbeing.

 - The Mental Health Crisis Helpline is there for adults 0800 915 4644 24 hours a day 7 days a week.